imsiddhant/Palo-Alto-Networks-Cybersecurity-Specialization/README.md

 # Palo-Alto-Networks-Security-Specialization
-This repository shows all the hands on experience on Palo Alto Firewall, assignment and projects I have done in My Palo Alto Specialization Journey.
+This repository shows all the hands on experience on Palo Alto Firewall, assignment and projects I have done in My Palo Alto Cybersecurity Specialization Journey.